djkeu/kukuk-js/README.md

 ## To Do:

-- ToDo: Check what is actually supposed to go in this README.md
+- Note: Check what is actually supposed to go in this README.md
-- ToDo: Dark theme
+- ToDo: Add menu button
-- ToDo: Skins
+- ToDo: Dark theme / Skins
 - ToDo: Choice of cuckoo sounds
 - ToDo: The possibility to record your own cuckoo sound
+- Done: Toggle alarms
-- ToDo: Toggle the Kuku button on or off
+- ToDo: Toggle hourly/quarterly+hourly, not minutely/q+h-ly
-- ToDo: Toggle quarterly alarms on or off
+- ToDo: Add width + border to body on large screens